 - 1 1/2 tsp. ground cinnamon

 - Use a dull knife, or spatula, to spread half of the butter onto your rolled dough.
-If you want to use a little more than 2 Tbps of butter per half I'm not going to say you shouldn't :).
 Just make sure you have a nice even spread of butter along the entire rectangle all the way to the edges.
-We aren't frosting the dough, so it doesn't need to be thick, but we do want everything covered.

 - Next, combine 3/4 cup of brown sugar and 1 1/2 tsp of ground cinnamon in a small bowl.
 Sprinkle half of the mixture evenly over the dough.